BLUEWATER HOCKEY LEAGUE

 - As per OMHA guidelines

 (A) The league schedule shall commence and be completed on the dates as determined by the Member Centres.
-The preliminary league playoffs shall commence on a date determined by the Member Centres and shall be completed one (1) week prior to the league finals.
+If included in season structure, the preliminary league playoffs shall commence on a date determined by the Member Centres and shall be completed one (1) week prior to the league finals.
 Changes in the schedule are not to be considered part of the regular business at the league meetings except when unable to play games because of weather.

-(B) Any team failing to complete the official group schedule, unless because of unforeseen circumstances, may be eliminated from the group playoffs and/or OMHA playdowns at the discretion of the league.
+(B) Any team failing to complete the official group schedule, unless because of unforeseen circumstances, may be eliminated from the group playoffs and/or post-season at the discretion of the league.

 (C) Games shall not be scheduled for U9 Novice, U10 MinAtom, U11 Atom, U12 MinPeewee on Halloween Day.